More miscues, mistakes prove costly in Dallas Cowboys’ 38-10 loss to Arizona Cardinals

 And that’s pretty much it for the good news.

-Former TCU star quarterback Andy Dalton started in place of Dak Prescott, who’s out for the season with a fractured ankle.
+Former TCU star quarterback Andy Dalton started in place of Dak Prescott, who’s out for the season with a fractured ankle he sustained a week ago.
 Prescott had started 69 straight games dating back to his rookie season in 2016.

-But the turnovers woes that have plagued the Cowboys all season proved to be the undoing again with Dalton under center.
+But the turnover woes that have plagued the Cowboys all season proved to be their undoing again with Dalton under center.
 And unlike Prescott, Dalton didn’t have the comeback magic in his arm to make the game close.

-The Cardinals turned the first three turnovers into touchdowns and settled for a field goal on the fourth, another season-long trend, as 13 of the team’s 15 turnovers have resulted in points by the other team, including 11 touchdowns.
+He completed 34 of 54 passes for 266 yards with one touchdown and two interceptions in his first game as a starter in 2020 after nine seasons with the Cincinnati Bengals.

-It was the fifth straight game that the Cowboys have trailed by at least 14 points.
+“We are hurting ourselves with the turnovers,” Dalton said.
+“We got to get this fixed.
+The ball is the most most important thing.
+We can’t be handing it to the other team.
+I got to be better.
+I got to do a better job.
+There are things I can do better.
+I know that.”

 All-access digital subscription